Do you catch yourself grinding your teeth in stressful situations? Do you grind your teeth at night?

 Why is teeth grinding harmful to my health?

 Grinding one’s teeth is harmful to patients’ oral and overall health.
 It can affect your teeth, enamel, gums, and jaw.
 It can also have a negative effect on the ability to speak and eat normally.

 How can I tell if I have been grinding my teeth at night?

 Some of the signs of teeth grinding at night are migraines, muscular pain and tightness, and insomnia.
 Migraines typically occur in the morning, right after patients wake up.
-Muscle tightness and pain is common in the jaw, and shoulders.
+Muscle tightness and pain are common in the jaw and shoulders.
 If you have TMJ it may be due to teeth grinding.
 If you notice that the surface of your teeth is worn down or chipped, schedule an appointment with your dentist to get checked for any problems.

 Can a vitamin deficiency be the cause of teeth grinding?

 Being deficient in some vitamins can cause teeth grinding in patients.
 A magnesium deficiency is the most common vitamin that causes teeth grinding.
 Low levels of vitamin D and C may be linked to sleep disorders and teeth grinding at night.